mvanacker/background/README.md

 ## Important notice

 This is the front-end part of the application.
-It depends on data provided by a back-end which is not yet released.
+It depends on data provided by its [back-end](https://github.com/mvanacker/background-data).

 ## Requirements

 Most importantly [nodejs](https://nodejs.org) which may be downloaded [here](https://nodejs.org/en/download/).

 Installing nodejs gives access to the `npm` command which allows one to install [react](https://reactjs.org).
 After cloning the repository into a local directory, run the following command in that directory.

 ```
 npm install react react-dom